 Sure.
 Happy to help!

 Answer: This question is a classic case of different processing happening for different kinds of input.
-The input here is the type of the customer.
+The input here is the type of customer.
 The processing is the amount of discount that they can avail.
-Depending on the type of the input if the output differs, a model that can be successfully used to test is “Decision Table Testing”.
+Depending on the type of input if the output differs, a model that can be successfully used to test is “Decision Table Testing”.

 Let’s see how you can do this.